 HIV Testing of the Infant

 Following birth, HIV-exposed infants should have a detailed physical examination, and a thorough maternal history should be obtained.
-HIV-infected mothers may be coinfected with other pathogens that can be transmitted from mother to child, such as cytomegalovirus, herpes simplex virus, hepatitis B, hepatitis C, syphilis, toxoplasmosis, or tuberculosis.
+HIV-infected mothers may be coinfected with other pathogens that can be transmitted from mother to child, such as cytomegalovirus, Zika virus, herpes simplex virus, hepatitis B, hepatitis C, syphilis, toxoplasmosis, or tuberculosis.
 Infants born to mothers with such coinfections should undergo appropriate evaluation, as indicated by maternal CD4 T lymphocyte count and evidence of disease activity, to rule out transmission of additional infectious agents.
 The routine primary immunization schedule should be followed for HIV-exposed infants born to HIV-infected mothers.
-Modifications in the schedule for live virus vaccines may be required for infants with known HIV infection (see the Pediatric Opportunistic Infections Guidelines).
+Modifications in the schedule for live virus vaccines may be required for infants with known HIV infection (see the Pediatric OI Guidelines).

 No evidence is available to enable the Panel on Treatment of HIV-Infected Pregnant Women and Prevention of Perinatal Transmission to assess whether any changes in routine bathing practices, or timing of circumcision, are indicated for HIV-exposed newborns.

 Infant Feeding Practices and Risk of HIV Transmission

 In the United States, where safe infant feeding alternatives are available and free for women in need, HIV-infected women should not breastfeed their infants.19 Maternal receipt of ART is likely to reduce free virus in breast milk, but the presence of cell-associated virus (intracellular HIV DNA) remains unaffected and, therefore, may continue to pose a transmission risk.20 However, clinicians should be aware that women may face social, familial, and personal pressures to consider breastfeeding despite this recommendation.
 It is important to address possible barriers to formula feeding beginning during the antenatal period (see Postpartum Follow Up).